scsibug/fermata/README.markdown

 Traditional Email Testing Techniques
 ------------------------------------

-Most of the methods traditionally used to test mail-sending capabilities have serious drawbacks, especially in an enterprise environment:
+Most of the methods traditionally used to test application mail-sending capabilities have serious drawbacks, especially in an enterprise environment:

-Connecting to a production mail server
+Connect directly to a production mail server:

 * Risks disrupting and confusing people not involved in testing with spurious mail

-Reconfiguring tester's mail clients to a test mail server
+Reconfiguring tester's mail clients to a test mail server:

 * Requires managing an SMTP server.
 * You now must manage local client mail configuration and troubleshooting.
 * Enterprise-managed clients may not be able to alter their configuration.

-Configuring procmail filters/whitelists to restrict recipients
+Configuring procmail filters/whitelists to restrict recipients:

 * Makes exploratory testing difficult

-Use of testing mail accounts
+Use testing mail accounts:

 * May restrict integration testing of other resources like LDAP servers.
 * Requires coordination with manager of enterprise mail services.